 Self-Directed Study Groups help students take control of their study time to prepare for classes and exams.
 After initial training and facilitation by AAC staff, students direct the study group meetings by themselves.
 We provide space for meetings in the AAC, and tips on group communication and conflict negotiation.

-Study Skills Workshops help students learn basic skills such as listening, note taking, test taking, effective reading of textbooks and literature, research, and time/stress management.
+Academic Skills Workshops help students learn basic skills such as listening, note taking, test taking, effective reading of textbooks and literature, research, and time/stress management.
 Speakers are also available to present overviews of AAC services and full workshops to campus groups.
 Individual study habit consultations can help students analyze their own study patterns and learn where and how to improve.